uwesterr/LevelMeasurementArduino/Readme.md

 - MPU6050_6Axis_MotionApps20.h
     - measures level

-See below a foto of the display
+See below a picture of the app display

 ---